SamuelQuinones/nextjs-typescript-boilerplate/README.md

 - `lint:fix` runs `lint` but with the `--fix` argument which will actually fix the errors.
 - `pretty:check` uses `prettier` to check files against the rules in `.prettierrc`.
 - `pretty:fix` uses `prettier` to FIX issues with files using rules in `.prettierrc`.

+## The `.vscode` Folder

+As I said aboce; I use [Visual Studio Code](https://code.visualstudio.com/) as my IDE.
+It is lightweight and very powerful.
+If you too use Visual Studio Code, then you have access to some more tools!

+### Useful User Snippets

+You may not have a need for these, but I make use of these snippets every day.
+They act as short hand for several common and often tedious to write lines of code.
+They take care of things like making a new React functional component and setting up a useState hook.

+### Recommended Extensions

+You may already have these or you may find you don't want them, but I've included a json file that will prompt you to install some extensions that the workspace recommends.
+All are official extensions from the vscode marketplace!

+- Chrome Debugger
+- Editorconfig Control
+- Vscode Eslint
+- HTML css class completion
+- javascript snippets
+- node module intellisense
+- npm script shortcuts
+- npm intellisense
+- Vscode Prettier
+- Gitlens
+- Vscode Icons
+- Dotenv Intellisense
+- Search Node Modules
+- Bracker Pair Colorizer

+### Debug Configuration

+If you find you make use of the debug script, running debug through Visual Studio Code will allow you to have full control over the experience.
+You can add breakpoints, pause and resume execution, [and much more!](https://nextjs.org/docs/advanced-features/debugging)

+### Configurable Tasks

+Instead of having to open your terminal and type `npm run build` every time, you can configure tasks that get bound to keys.
+Currently the default task is `npm run build` which can be run by pressing <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>B</kbd> on Windows and <kbd>Command</kbd> + <kbd>Shift</kbd> + <kbd>B</kbd> on Mac.